Megan-Ziegler77/Megan-Ziegler/README.md

 <li> Independently led 2 full classes and assisted in 40+ additional sessions, reinforcing my public speaking and leadership abilities.</li>
 <li> Ensured timely grading and feedback on presentations and activities, creating a structured and engaging learning environment.</li>
 <li> Hosted office hours to support students, enhancing their understanding of marketing concepts and coursework.</li>

-## Project Examples
-<i> <b> Database I built for a fictional beauty store.<b> The purpose of this database is to help with inventory management, track sales, and keep information on existing customers.
-By having this centralized database, the store will be able to streamline its operations and reduce manual aspects.
-It will also improve customer service by providing real-time stock availability features.</li>

 [<img src="https://user-images.githubusercontent.com/91146906/152072378-b0168a2d-e85c-47c6-a272-fcfb3f6a44ae.svg" height="35"/>](#top)